Insomnia

 • Daytime sleepiness

-• Trouble making errors at work or while driving
+• Trouble making errors at school or while driving

 • Tension, headaches or stomach aches